About Nikki Alvarez-Sowles, Esq.

 Pasco County Clerk & Comptroller

-A lawyer with experience in the efficient, effective operations of public institutions, Nikki Alvarez-Sowles, Esq., was elected without opposition to her first, full term as Pasco County’s Clerk & Comptroller June 12.
-Nikki assumes the role of elected official in January 2021 at the conclusion of her appointed term in the position ordered by Gov. Ron DeSantis.
+A lawyer with experience in the efficient, effective operations of public institutions, Nikki Alvarez-Sowles, Esq., was elected without opposition to her first, full term as Pasco County’s Clerk & Comptroller in November 2020, assuming the role of elected official in January 2021.
+Previously, she served as Clerk & Comptroller as appointed by Gov. Ron DeSantis in August 2019.